 DRC Fellows commit to attending monthly online team meetings to plan projects that extend the DRC website and its contributions to the community of computers and writing.
 They work independently and collaboratively to complete two projects within the year of their term; typical projects include: coordinating a blog carnival, developing the DRC wiki, enhancing the resources section of the website, or taking part in editorial work associated with DRC publishing.

 Lauren Garskie, Bowling Green State University

-Lauren Garskie is a PhD student in the Rhetoric & Writing Program at Bowling Green State University.
-Her research interests include design, literacies, digital rhetoric, and multimodality.
-Lauren’s dissertation analyzes the rhetorical uses of a new collaborative space on BGSU’s campus and the influence of such space on its users and a design thinking process.
+Lauren Garskie is a PhD candidate in the Rhetoric & Writing Program at Bowling Green State University.
+Her research interests include design literacies, digital rhetoric, and multimodality.
+Lauren’s dissertation, situated in a newly built space designed to foster cross-disciplinary collaboration at BGSU, examines how collaboration is understood and enacted/affected by a space.

 Jason Tham, University of Minnesota